 Located on the coast of Southern Africa, and bordered by Tanzania, Malawi, Zambia, Zimbabwe, South Africa and Swaziland, Mozambique is a country with a population of 25.9 million.
 After five centuries of Portuguese colonization, Mozambique gained its independence in 1975.
 However, it was not until 1992 that the country experienced political stability.

-In 2015/16, the biggest challenge for the Hunger Projekt in Mozambique was the drought caused by El Niño.
+In 2015/16, the biggest challenge for the Hunger Project in Mozambique was the drought caused by El Niño.
 In southern Africa, people experienced the worst drought in 35 years.
-Particularly affected were people in rural areas who are dependent on agriculture.
+People in rural areas who depend on agriculture were particularly affected.